Image

 Contest dates:

-Contest timing: Contest Supervisors are expected to administer the contest as close to the beginning of the school day as possible in their respective time zones on the official contest date in their country.
+Contest timing: Contest Supervisors are expected to administer the contest within the two-week contest period.
+We encourage schools to administer the contest as close to the beginning of the school day as possible in their respective time zones.

 • 25 multiple-choice questions.